camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-1.markdown

 ### Looking up documentation

 To look up documentation for a function, you can use `C-h f <name-of-function>`.
-If you want write Emacs Lisp, commit that keybinding to memory right away -- you'll be using it all the time.
-Try using it to learn more about one of functions we're using.
+If you want to write Emacs Lisp, commit that keybinding to memory right away -- you'll be using it all the time.
+Try using it to learn more about one of the functions we're using.

-Similarly, `C-h v` opens documentation for a variable, and `C-h k` will tell you the function that gets run for given keybinding.
+Similarly, `C-h v` opens documentation for a variable, and `C-h k` will tell you the function that gets run for a given keybinding.
 Write these down on a Post-It and stick it to your computer until they are burned into your brain.

 ### Evaluating Emacs Lisp from the minibuffer with `M-:`